scarescrow/LANChat/README.md

 To delete a contact from the existing list of contacts, click the "Existing Contacts" button.
 Then select the contact which is to be deleted, and press the "Delete" key.
 This will successfully delete a contact from the list of contacts.

-To chat with another person, click on the "Open A New Chat" link.
-That will open a new window, in which a new connection can be made.
+To chat with another person, simply open a new instance of the software.
 However, if multiple chat windows are open simultaneously, make sure the port numbers in the "You" section are all different.

 To close a chat connection, or stop chatting, simply close the window, by clicking the close button, or pressing Alt+F4 in the keyboard.

 ####ADVANCED FEATURES####

 All the chat contacts of the user are saved in the settings.xml file (Present in "AppData/LANChat"), so that contacts can be easily imported/exported according to the users needs.
 If contacts are required in a new system, simply install the software there, and replace its settings.xml with the required settings.xml, and the contacts will bw imported.

+####UNINSTALLATION####

+To uninstall the software, simply double-click the setup file again.
+Choose "Remove" in the window that opens, and follow through to the end.
+This will remove all components of the software that were installed in the system.
+Another way is to use the control panel.
+Select Add/Remove Program in the Control Panel.
+Select LANChat from the list, and click Uninstall.
+Follow through to the end.

 ####UPGRADES IN THE NEXT VERSIONS####